VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-db-access/02-read-content-from-a-database.md

 First, we need to create the SQL  file.
 For that, you need to click on the following link which opens the empty file in the editor: ``src/main/resources/import.sql``{{open}}

-Then, copy the below content into the file (or use the `Copy to editor` button):
+Then, copy the below content into the file (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/resources/import.sql" data-target="replace">
 insert into fruit (name) values ('Cherry');